mahsankhan/caring-triceratops/src/pages/index.md

       url: '#intro'
     - is_primary: false
       title: What we do
-      url: '#one'
+      url: '#what-we-do'
     - is_primary: false
-      title: What we disrupting
+      title: What we are disrupting
-      url: '#two'
+      url: '#what-we-are-disrupting'
     - is_primary: false
       title: Get in touch
       url: '#three'